Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 - Moderate situation, there is yet a vibrant enough red in the palette and no need for palette swap, edit and inject the modified tileset only on the C ROMs, with unchanged palette.
 - Fucked situation, multiple palette swap for the same character and non consistent color to turn to red: I have to cheat and force a red in each palette at the same position and a modified tileset as well.
 The mod must stay pleasant to the eye and do not deteriorate too much the initial character design.
 It's my artistic compromise.
 - Then for each character, repeat the process until reaching the final boss puppets.
-- Build the Neo Geo CD version automatically from the MVS version.
+- Build the Neo Geo CD version ~~easily and automatically~~ with blood and pain from the MVS version.

 Final adujstments were made by looking closely at gameplay footage during dev, frame by frame to spot any missing tile conversion (only way to see a single pixel missing).